 Here are some tips for such clamping:

-Plexus adhesives are engineered to be very robust with either no or minimal surface preparations.
+Plexus adhesives are engineered to be very robust with either no or minimal surface preparation.